amitofsk/dandy/docs/Dandy.md

 ### 3.5 Sending data serially from the microcontroller to the computer.
 1. Close the MU editor.
 2. Open IDLE or your favourite text editor.
 3. Copy or type the following example.
+We will run this code on the computer, not the microcontroller.
 ```python
 import serial
 import serial.tools.list_ports as port_list